 - The Maze:

-- Webs Cavern included a few mazes of webs to navigate through in order to rescue a baby frog.
-Made interesting by the fact that you were in a very dark cave that progressively gets darker the more time you spend without eating fireflies.
+- Webs Cavern includes a few mazes of webs to navigate through in order to rescue the baby frogs.
+Made interesting by the fact that you are in a very dark cave that progressively gets darker the more time you spend without eating fireflies.

-- Lava Crush may count as well, as getting the green frog required you to press certain switches in the correct order, and sometimes with careful timing.
+- Lava Crush may count as well, as getting the green frog requires you to press certain switches in the correct order, and sometimes with careful timing.

 - Meaningless Lives: You only have three lives (or five, in the PC port) so Game Overs can and do happen, but all that happens is you get spit back to the main menu, where you can restart the level you just died on.
 Might as well have just had infinite lives, since navigating through the menus to pick up where you left off is annoying, especially if it happens repeatedly.
 And it often does on the harder levels.

 - Nintendo Hard: Oy.
 For starters, time limits are present on every level, so you can't afford to dawdle lest you die.
 For another thing, unless it's another frog, a switch, or a platform, a single touch from anything else will kill you.
 Third, you have to find each and every frog or start a new life from the same starting point.
 And some of the levels are not only difficult, they're difficult and have gimmicks which will make them an utter nightmare.
 Uncanny Crusher, anyone?

 - Poison Mushroom: There are a couple of red bugs around some stages which, if you eat them, subtract from the time limit.
 Another type of bug exists to do nothing subtract form your current score.